Podcast Ep 31: Ventricular Fibrillation, Traumatic Brain Injury, & More

 - A patient on hemodialysis.

-- HCAP should be treated with three drugs – one covering gram negatives including pseudomonas, one for MRSA coverage, and lastly a 3rd for atypical coverage.
+- HCAP should be treated with three drugs: one covering gram negatives including Pseudomonas, one for MRSA coverage, and lastly a third for atypical coverage.

 - Always draw blood cultures before giving antibiotics when treating suspected sepsis and start a 30 cc/kg bolus assuming they do not have contraindications.

 - Multifocal atrial tachycardia is often associated with COPD.

 That wraps up Episode 31.
 Do not forget to follow us on Twitter @Roshcast and @Roshreview.
 We can also be reached by email at email@example.com.
 We are open to any feedback, corrections, or suggestions.
 You can also help us pick questions by identifying ones you would like us to review.
 To do so, write “Roshcast” in the submit feedback box as you go through the question bank.
 And finally, if you have a minute, make sure to rate us and leave comments on iTunes to help spread the word about Roshcast.